ajmasia/slimbook-screensaver/README.md

 | `terminal-screensaver-toggle` | Enable/disable auto-activation |
 | `terminal-screensaver-update` | Update to latest version |
 | `terminal-screensaver-uninstall` | Uninstall |

+### System Tray

+Right-click the tray icon for all options.
+The indicator and CLI commands are fully compatible - changes from one are reflected in the other.

 Press any key or move the mouse to exit the screensaver.